-Further information about those IFRSs that are expected to be applicable to the Group is described below.
+Further information about those IFRSs that are expected to be applicable to the Group is as follows:

 In July 2014, the IASB issued the final version of IFRS 9, bringing together all phases of the financial instruments project to replace IAS 39 and all previous versions of IFRS 9.
 The standard introduces new requirements for classification and measurement, impairment and hedge accounting.
-The Group will adopt IFRS 9 from 1 January 2018.
-The Group will not restate comparative information and will recognise any transition adjustments against the opening balance of equity at 1 January 2018.
-During 2017, the Group has performed a detailed assessment of the impact of the adoption of IFRS 9.
-The expected impacts relate to the classification and measurement and the impairment requirements and are summarised as follows:
+The Group expects to adopt IFRS 9 from 1 January 2018.
+During 2016, the Group performed a high-level assessment of the impact of the adoption of IFRS 9.
+This preliminary assessment is based on currently available information and may be subject to changes arising from further detailed analyses or additional reasonable and supportable information being made available to the Group in the future.
+The expected impacts arising from the adoption of IFRS 9 are summarised as follows: